IKIAM-NPL/Arajuno_Stem_Bark/README.md

 # Arajuno_Stem_Bark
-Principal Component Analysis (PCA) of 4 species of plant used in Amazonia medicine recipes.
+LC-MS and GC-MS metabolomics of 4 species of plant used in Amazonia medicine recipes.